Search on ascona-locarno.com

 Selected alternatives for you

-Two valley ends in one breath.
-With 1719 m of ascent, the Val Rovana promises sweaty moments amid idyllic mountain scenery.
+Two valley ends in a single breath.
+With an ascent of 1719 meters, the Val Rovana promises moments of sweat amid an idyllic mountain landscape.

 difficult